everit-org/authorization-ri/README.md

 be instantiated multiple times via Configuration Admin.
 The component registers three OSGi services:

- - AuthorizationManager, to be able to manage permissions and permission inheritance
+ - __AuthorizationManager:__ Managing permissions and permission
+   inheritance
- - PermissionChecker, to check permissions
+ - __PermissionChecker:__ Checking permissions
- - AuthorizationQdslUtil to generate authorization-predicates for existing Querydsl based database queries.
+ - __AuthorizationQdslUtil:__ Generating predicates for existing Querydsl based database queries

 ## Database structure

 ### Permission table

- - authorized_resource_id: Resource id of a user, group, role, etc.
+ - __authorized_resource_id:__ Resource id of a user, group, role, etc.
    A resource that can be authorized to do actions on something.
- - target_resource_id: Resource id of a book, document, etc. A resource that can be used to run authorized actions on.
+ - __target_resource_id:__ Resource id of a book, document, etc. A resource that can be used to run authorized actions on.
- - action: edit, view, delete, etc. Any activity that needs permission.
+ - __action:__ edit, view, delete, etc. Any activity that needs permission.

 All three fields are part of the composite primary key of the table.
-The two resource ids are foreign keys that point to the resource table.
+The two resource ids are foreign keys that reference the resource table.

 ### Permission inheritance table

- - parent_resource_id: Resource id of a role, user group, etc.
+ - __parent_resource_id:__ Resource id of a role, user group, etc.
- - child_resource_id: Resource id of a user, role, user group, etc.
+ - __child_resource_id:__ Resource id of a user, role, user group, etc.

 The child resource inherits all rights from the parent resource.
 Inheritance works transitively.
 E.g.: Multi-level role or user group hierarchy can be designed.

 The two fields are part of the composite primary key of the table.
-Both fields are foreign keys where the referenced field is the primary key of resource table.
+Both fields are foreign keys that reference the resource table.

 ## Caching

 The component needs two caches to be able to work.

- - Permission cache: Stores the records of the permission table.
+ - __Permission cache:__ Stores the records of the permission table.
 The cache also stores those permissions, that were queried but the permission is not granted.
-  - Permission inheritance cache: Stores the content of the permission_inheritance table as it is.
+  - __Permission inheritance cache:__ Stores the content of the
+    permission_inheritance table as it is.

-NoOp cache can be used, however, the tests show that with a no-operation cache the checkPermission function works at least twenty times slower.
+NoOp cache can be used, however, the tests show that with a no-operation cache the _checkPermission_ function works at least twenty times slower.

 ## Performance

 With the simplest cache implementation (ConcurrentHashMap), and a simple three level permission inheritance graph, the permission checker can answer a 1.000 times in a millisecond on an average notebook.
-This might be worse a little bit with large set of data.
+This might be worse a little bit with large set of data and with a real transactional cache.
 The cache size should be at least as big as many records are used frequently from the database frequently on one node.

 [1]: https://github.com/everit-org/authorization-api
 [2]: http://everitorg.wordpress.com/2014/06/18/modularized-persistence/